DinkyToyz/wtmcsServiceDispatcher/README.md

 This mod is experimental.
 It might work, but it also might not.
 It should not affect saves, but it may well wreak havoc with services while enabled.

+Except when specificaly noted (see options below), the mod does not override any game code, wich should minimize incompatibilities with other mods.

 ## Services

 Currently, the mod can dispatch garbage trucks and hearses.

-I have vague plans to add road and rail clean-up crews (to remove stuck vehicles, including forgotten trailers and railway cars), house wrecking crews (bulldozers), and might decide to look at ambulances as well.
+I have vague plans to add road and rail clean-up crews (to remove stuck vehicles, including forgotten trailers and railway cars), house wrecking crews (bulldozers), and might decide to look at ambulance, fire and police services as well.

 There is absolutely no time table for any additional services, and I'm not promising they'll ever get added.